cademirch/clam/docs/tutorial/02_callable_loci.md

     chrX    15    150
     ```

-#### Population-Level Thresholds
+#### Site-Level Thresholds
-The following options control if a site is considered callable at the population level.
+The following options control if a site is considered callable.
 `-d, --depth-proportion`
 :  Proportion of samples that must pass thresholds (0.0-1.0, default: 0)